 How long data should be kept?

-There are legal and official reasons why personal data must be retained in certain instances.
-These reasons can even override an individual’s right to be forgotten mentioned above.
-In all other cases, personal data should only be stored for as long as is necessary to complete the processing, in accordance with the original reason for which the data was collected.
-For instance, data should no longer be processed if a contract has ended, or if an individual has withdrawn consent.
-Exceptions may include where employment laws all for certain data to be retained by an employer or data needed for the execution of public services.
+There are statutory requirements around personal data retention and these should be a starting point in the structuring of a retention policy.
+Industry standards may also assist in creating a retention period for certain categories of personal data, and it would be valuable to construct such a policy by engaging and perhaps challenging company leads in various departments.
+In summary, personal data should only be processed for as long as is necessary for processing, in accordance with the original purpose for which the data was collected and as long as there is a legal basis for the processing .
+For instance, data should no longer be processed if a contract has ended, or if an individual has withdrawn consent or where there is no other legal basis or justification to retain the data.
+Exceptions may include where employment laws allow for certain data to be retained by an employer or data needed for the execution of public services.

 Companies and organisations should bear in mind the other principles detailed in the Article 5, of lawful fair and transparent processing, purpose limitation, data minimisation, accuracy and keeping data safe and secure.
 For example, data minimisation would mean even where the company or organisation has a legal basis to retain personal data they should only retain what is necessary.

 Often companies and organisations may have a ‘keep everything, just in case we need it later’ it’s this mindset that the GDPR challenges with the data subject rights as central.